Upper School

 • French II

 This course is open to students who have completed French I either in one year in the Upper School or in three years in the Middle School program.
-The course is highly interactive and affords students endless opportunities to develop their speaking and listening comprehension skills.
-Reading and writing are practiced regularly, and through use of video the students are exposed to French culture daily.
-At the end of French II students speak fluidly and with a very practical vocabulary and should be able to make their way in a great number of everyday situations in France and francophone countries.
+The course is highly interactive and affords students endless opportunities to develop all four key communication skills.
+Reading and writing are practiced regularly, reinforcing grammatical constructs and basal vocabulary relevant to a variety of themes.

 • French III